 Healthy peer relationships that build family units are rare in schools, even Christian schools – peer relationships characterize themselves more in pressure to try sex, drugs and alcohol. – Rebbecca Devitt

-As a child’s trust in school peers increases, they simultaneously lose optimism, self-worth and respect for their parents. – Dr. Urie Bronfenbrenner summarized in Why on Earth Homeschool
+As a child’s trust in school peers increases, they simultaneously lose optimism, self-worth and respect for their parents. – Dr. Urie Bronfenbrenner

 Even though sex, drugs, and alcohol are prevalent in schools, we are so desensitized to the effects of peer pressure (having experienced it ourselves), we consciously expect our children to immerse themselves in poor school culture and emerge unscathed.- Rebbecca Devitt